notfromstatefarm/nvflashk/README.md

 * 4090 Founders Edition BIOS flashed to 4090 TUF OC card (this was supposed to be impossible due to 'different bios chips')
 * 3070 STRIX BIOS flashed to 3070 Founders Edition (**Flashing AIB to FE 3xxx series confirmed!**)

+Things we know DOES NOT work:
+* Cross-flashing generations i.e. 3xxx to 2xxx
+* Cross-flashing workstation/non-workstation, i.e. 4090 to an A5000.
+They're not actually identical though, which may be why.

 Things I'm curious about whether or not it works:
 * Unsigned/modified BIOSes
 * 2xxx/3xxx series that had revisions which locked out older power-boosted BIOSes